DHA for Kids: Benefits for Your Child’s Brain

 While DHA can be created from ALA within the body, this process isn’t ideal.
 The enzymes required to make DHA from ALA are in high demand from other fatty acids, such as linoleic acid (LA).

-Also, due to the nature of the American diet, which is high in omega-6 PUFAs, enzymes are often shunted to processing those fatty acids rather than converting DHA.
+Also, due to the nature of the typical American diet, which is high in omega-6 PUFAs, enzymes are often prioritized for processing those fatty acids rather than converting them to DHA.

 In the end, the conversion of ALA to DHA within the body is inefficient and inadequate, thus making DHA a conditionally essential nutrient.

-Direct dietary intake of DHA, or eating DHA foods, is the preferred and optimal method of ensuring enough DHA for your child.
+Direct dietary intake of DHA, eating DHA foods, or using a DHA supplement (like a liquid baby’s DHA source) is the preferred and optimal method of ensuring enough DHA for your child.

 Recommendations are still emerging, but the latest recommendations for the general population are to consume 250 to 500 mg EPA + DHA per day, according to a 2016 review in Nutrients.
-(EPA and DHA are packaged together in supplements, and found together in food.)
+(EPA and DHA are packaged together in supplements, like fish oil supplements, and also found together in food.)

 In my book, Fearless Feeding, my co-author and I break down the recommendations for pregnancy and childhood, using the global recommendations from the Food and Agriculture Organization of the United Nations (FAO), which are more detailed for children: